M

 What are the benefits of this niche?

-One of the benefits of teaching medical English to nurses is being able to instruct a specific group of professionals with similar struggles, goals, and working environments.
-Because of their similarities, they can relate to each other.
+One benefit of teaching medical English to nurses is working with a specific group of professionals who share similar struggles, goals, and working environments.
+Their similarities help them relate to each other.

 Nurses can immediately apply the English communication skills they acquire in their work environment, benefiting not only themselves but also their patients, patients’ families, and coworkers.